Interpreting the Code

 The Code provides that government advertising is distinct from “political advertising”, and so a given advertisement cannot fall into both categories.
 Where a government, a government department, government agency or crown corporation, is the advertiser, and the message relates in whole or in part to its own policies, practices or programs, the advertisement falls within the scope of the Code.

 Types of advertising that would be within this definition, and are therefore captured under the Code, include:

 - A government advertising about its policies, practices or programs.

 - A government comparing its policies, practices or programs, to those of another government.

 - Advertisement by a crown corporation about its policies or services.

-Types of advertising that would not be within this definition, and therefore would be excluded from the scope of the Code:
+Types of advertising that would not be within this definition, and therefore are excluded from the scope of the Code include: